Chicago Board of Education

 The Chicago Board of Education serves as the board of education (school board) for the Chicago Public Schools.

 The board traces its origins to the Board of School Inspectors, created in 1837.

-The board is currently appointed solely by the mayor of Chicago.
-Between 2024 and 2027, the board is slated to transition to consist entirely of elected members.
+The board is currently made up of 11 members appointed by the mayor of Chicago and 10 members elected during the 2024 Chicago Board of Education election.
+By 2027, the board is slated to transition to consist entirely of elected members.

 History

 Board of School Inspectors (1837–1857)

 On May 12, 1837, the Chicago Common Council (as the Chicago City Council was called at the time) used their powers as ex-officio commissioners of schools to appoint the first Board of School Inspectors, the city's school board.
 Despite the existence of this board, the Common Council however had ultimate power of acting as the de facto school board in the early decades under 1839 legislation.
 The Common Council initially held the authority to the members of the Board of School Inspectors.
 Ultimately, the mayor would gain the power to appoint the members with city council approval.

 In 1855, the authority to remove the superintendent of Chicago Public Schools was given to the Board of School Inspectors by the same ordinance which created the city's first high school.